billyinthe510/cs181/project4/codebase/readme.txt

-- Modify the "CODEROOT" variable in makefile.inc to point to the root of your codebase.
-Usually, this is not necessary.
+- Modify the "CODEROOT" variable in makefile.inc to point to the root of your code base if necessary.

-- Copy the implementation of rbf, ix, and rm to folder, "rbf", "ix", and "rm", respectively.
+- Integrate your own implementation of rbf to folder, "rbf".
-  Don't forget to include RM extension parts in the rm.h file after you copy your code into "rm" folder.

-- Implement the extension of Relation Manager (RM) to coordinate data files and the associated indices of the data files.
+- Implement the Index Manager (IX):

-- Also, implement Query Engine (QE)

-   Go to folder "qe" and type in:
+   Go to folder "ix" and type in:

     make clean
     make
-    ./qetest_01
+    ./ixtest_01

    The program should work.
-But it does nothing until you implement the extension of RM and QE.
+But it will fail.
+   You are supposed to implement the API of the index manager defined in ix.h and pfm.h

+   Refer to the each test case for detail.

-- By default you should not change those classes defined in rm/rm.h and qe/qe.h.
+- By default you should not change those functions of the IndexManager and IX_ScanIterator class defined in ix/ix.h.
   If you think some changes are really necessary, please contact us first.